-It was considered that the 10 m freeboard to be kept in the Misery Pit during operations would significantly reduce the likelihood and volume of water that could migrate outside of the open pit in case of failure, making this a rare event.
-Consequences to the environment are expected to be moderate at the most considering only water at the surface of the pit (low in salinity) would be released.
+It was considered that the 10 m freeboard to be kept in the Misery Pit during operations would significantly reduce the likelihood and volume of water that could migrate outside of the open pit in case of failure, making this scenario very unlikely to occur (likelihood D).
+Consequences to the environment are expected to be moderate (consequence severity 2) at the most considering only water at the surface of the pit (low in salinity) would be released.
 Mixing of the water within the open pit and rupture of pipelines as a result of pit slope failure would result in potential disruption of operations but would not result in any impacts to the environment as discharge to Lac du Sauvage would only be resumed once water within the Misery Pit met discharge criteria.

 The Lynx Pit will only receive water from the dewatering phase, and the remaining storage volume in the pit will be filled by surface runoff.
 The Lynx Pit will overflow to Lac de Gras during operations and as such, no significant freeboard is expected to be present to control any releases resulting from slope failure of the pit.
-Failure of the Lynx Pit slopes that could result in additional release of water in the form of a wave is considered not likely.
-Water quality in the Lynx Pit is expected to meet discharge criteria and, therefore, any release resulting from failures of the pit is considered to have a consequence to the environment of low.
+Failure of the Lynx Pit slopes that could result in additional release of water in the form of a wave is considered very unlikely to occur (likelihood D).
+Water quality in the Lynx Pit is expected to meet discharge criteria and, therefore, any release resulting from failures of the pit is considered to have a moderate consequence to the environment (consequence severity 2).